A guide for tenants living in units owned by Carling Realty Company Ltd. and Merivale Developments Ltd.

 For your own safety, we would appreciate it if tenants at 100 Medhurst do not exit the building via the moving room or the garbage room garage doors.
 Please exit the building via the main front door or the side doors at the end of the hallways on the ground floor.

-Now that it is the time of year where windows are opened wide and balconies are in use, REMEMBER THAT WINDOWS AND BALCONIES ARE A SAFETY HAZARD TO CHILDREN AND PETS DUE TO THE RISK OF FALLS.
+REMEMBER THAT WINDOWS AND BALCONIES ARE A SAFETY HAZARD TO CHILDREN AND PETS DUE TO THE RISK OF FALLS.
 A baby or child or pet can be killed or seriously injured by falling out of a window or from the balcony of an apartment.

 If a child lives in your unit or visits your unit, supervise the child closely at all times, and ensure that there is no furniture near a window or at the edge of a balcony that they can climb up.